 Lynn Dorundo, Treasurer

-David Reager has served on the Board of the CILCP since 1992.
-As a member of the CILCP Board, David assists with matters relating to organizational structure and activities.
-In addition to being a CILCP Board member, David is an Attorney and Counselor at Law with Reager & Adler, PC, and owner of various business interests in care management and real estate development.
-In his free time, David enjoys reading, gardening and painting.
-What is his favorite thing about working with CILCP?
+David Reager served on the Board of the CILCP since 1992.
+As a member of the CILCP Board, David assisted with matters relating to organizational structure and activities.
+In addition to being a CILCP Board member, David was an Attorney and Counselor at Law with Reager & Adler, PC, and owner of various business interests in care management and real estate development.
+In his free time, David enjoyed reading, gardening and painting.
+What was his favorite thing about working with CILCP?
 Its mission and the commitment of its staff and volunteers.

 David is deeply missed by the staff and board of CILCP.

 Brian Smith joined the CILCP Board of Directors in April 2023 and has served 30 years in various Information Technology roles in both public and private sectors.
 He is currently with PSECU as the Digital Records and Support Services Director, ensuring optimal performance of the core system, modernizing processes surrounding records, and mentoring the next generation of leaders.